 Olympian Jade Jones, singer Cerys Matthews and scientist Dr Lyn Evans were also among those honoured.

-The St David Awards recognise inspirational people making a difference in Wales.'Lasting legacy'
+The St David Awards recognise inspirational people making a difference in Wales.

 The people of the Powys town received the special award for their resilience following the disappearance of April Jones in October 2012, for whose murder Mark Bridger is serving a life sentence.